amurillosand/Data-structures-editor/README.md

-# Getting started with Geometry noob version
+# Getting started with graph noob version

 Just type what you need :)